 There’s plenty of chances to see this holiday classic in New Orleans this December.
-New Orleans Ballet Theatre’s production of the Nutcracker will be held at the Orpheum Theater on Dec.
-15, 16, 22, and 23.
-Delta Festival Ballet’s Nutcracker will be performed Dec.
-22 and 23 at Mahalia Jackson Theater for the Performing Arts.
-Moscow Ballet’s Great Russian Nutcracker makes its way to the Saenger Theatre on Dec.
-26.
+See New Orleans Ballet Theatre’s production of the Nutcracker at the Orpheum Theater, or Delta Festival Ballet’s Nutcracker at the Mahalia Jackson Theater for the Performing Arts.
+Moscow Ballet’s Great Russian Nutcracker makes its way to the Saenger Theatre on Friday, Dec.
+27, 2019.

 Is it really the holiday season without a trip to Celebration in the Oaks?
-This all-ages attraction celebrates its 32nd anniversary this year and it keeps getting better and better.
+This all-ages attraction celebrates its 33rd anniversary in 2019 and it keeps getting better and better.
 When you’re done visiting the Poinsettia Tree and Mr. Bingle, make your way over to the Carousel Gardens Amusement Park for rides.
-Celebration in the Oaks runs from Nov.
-23 to Jan.
-1, but we recommend getting tickets in advance.
+Celebration in the Oaks runs from November 29 to January 1, but we recommend getting tickets in advance.

 11. Go to Broadway, New Orleans Style

 The Big Apple isn’t the only place where you can get a taste of Broadway this December.
 Broadway in New Orleans, which brings touring musicals to the Saenger Theater, will present A Christmas Story: The Musical from December 17-22, 2019.
 For a local production of a holiday classic, check out A Christmas Carol at Le Petit Theatre from December 6-23, 2019.

 12. Light up the Season at Audubon Zoo

-New to the zoo this year is Zoo Lights, a holiday lights walking tour complete with nightly entertainment and crafts for kids open on select nights between Nov.
-23 and Dec.
-30, 2018.
-With plenty of lights to see and lots of activities to keep the kids entertained, this is the can’t-miss event of the season.
-Tickets are $10 for Audubon Members and $15 for general admission.
+Zoo Lights is an annual holiday lights display complete with nightly entertainment and crafts for kids open on select nights between November 29 and December 30, 2019.
+With plenty of lights to see and lots of activities to keep the kids entertained, this is a must-add to your holiday to-do list.
+Tickets are $10 for Audubon Members and $15 for general admission purchased in advance here.